Foundation Diet and Health

 .

-Fresh plums can often be found in the range of large supermarket chains such as Coop , Migros , Denner , Volg , Spar , Aldi , Lidl , Billa , Rewe , Edeka or Hofer , occasionally also in controlled organic quality (organic quality).
+Fresh plums can often be found in the range of large supermarket chains such as Coop, Migros, Denner, Volg, Spar, Aldi, Lidl, Billa, Rewe, Edeka or Hofer, occasionally also in controlled organic quality (organic quality).
 Plums can also be bought in organic supermarkets such as Denn's Biomarkt or Alnatura and seasonally at the weekly market.
-Plums are in season from July to October .
-3 However, they are available all year round thanks to imports.
-When shopping, look for fresh and, above all, firm fruit; overripe plums often have worm infestations.
-Organically produced plums are also free from pesticide residues.
+Plums are in season from July to October.
+3 However, thanks to imported goods, they are available all year round.
+When shopping, look for fresh and, above all, relatively firm/plump fruit; overripe plums often have worm infestations.
+Organically produced plums are also free of pesticide residues.

-The availability of plums in the supermarkets mentioned varies depending on the size of the store, catchment area, etc. If you are interested, click on our recorded food prices for the DA-CH countries (above under the ingredient image).
-There you will find current prices from various supermarkets and their price development.
+The availability of plums varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking on them you can see their development at different suppliers.

 The plum is a cultivated form that does not occur in the wild.
-Its wild 'ancestors' are the cherry plum ( Prunus cerasifera ) and the blackthorn ( Prunus spinosa ).
+Its wild 'ancestors' are the cherry plum ( Prunus cerasifera) and the blackthorn ( Prunus spinosa).
 5,6,7 The cherry plum originates from Central Asia.
 6 The blackthorn is an important wild shrub.
-Today, the blackthorn is widespread throughout Europe, in the Middle East as far as the Caucasus and in North Africa.
+Today, the blackthorn is found throughout Europe, in the Middle East as far as the Caucasus and in North Africa.
 7

-Plums ripen very quickly at room temperature.
-It is therefore worth buying firm, fresh plums and letting them ripen at home.
+Plums usually ripen very quickly at room temperature.
+It is therefore worth buying firm, fresh plums for storage and letting them ripen at home.
 If fine plums have a white layer on the skin, wash it off shortly before eating.
 This natural wax coating prevents them from drying out.
 3 Plums should be stored in a cool, dark place, ideally in the refrigerator.
-They will keep for three to four days.
-If you want to eat the plums you bought at a later date, you should wash them, remove the stones and freeze them.
-4
+Some types of plum can be stored for just a few days if placed individually.
+Newer varieties can be harvested before they are ripe and stored for up to 8 weeks.
+However, they then lack the full aroma, which no longer develops.
+4 If you want to eat the plums you have bought at a later date, you should wash them, remove the stones and freeze them dry.

 It also contains vitamin K. However, the 6.4 µg/100g only corresponds to 9.0% of the daily requirement.
 Swiss chard (830 µg/100g) and kale (705 µg/100g) contain particularly high levels of vitamin K. This corresponds to 1,107.0% and 940.0% of the daily requirement, respectively.
 1

-Raw plums also contain low levels of potassium and manganese , as well as folate (folic acid) .
+Raw plums also have low levels of potassium and manganese, as well as folate (folic acid).
 1

 The complete ingredients of plums, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.